apnadkarni/tcl-setup/README.md

   Callers may use this to distinguish between build configurations, for example, a cached key.
 - `TCLEXTRASDIR` set to the directory where extensions may build any additional thirdparty libraries that may be required.
+This directory is specific
 - `IMAGEOS` set to the runner image (e.g. `ubuntu20`).
 This is supposed to be already available in the `env` context but is not seen by the caching code so it is set explicitly.